-- Recognising and providing support for pupils who need help with cognition and learning difficulties. - Recognising and providing support for pupils with communication and interaction difficulties. - Recognising and providing support for pupils experiencing emotional, social or mental health difficulties. - Developing children's understanding & skills with a range of experiences and multi-sensory approaches. - Differentiating work to allow all children to fully participate in all learning opportunities. - Helping children to respond appropriately in all situations to enable them to take part in learning effectively and safely.
+- Recognising and providing support for pupils who need help with cognition and learning difficulties. - Recognising and providing support for pupils with communication and interaction difficulties. - Recognising and providing support for pupils experiencing emotional, social or mental health difficulties - Recognising and proving support for pupils with sensory or physical needs. - Developing children's understanding & skills with a range of experiences and multi-sensory approaches. - Making reasonable adjustments to allow all children to fully participate in all learning opportunities.

-- Being sensitive to any difficulties a child might be experiencing and supporting them to manage trauma or stress to enable them to meaningfully participate in learning. - Providing support and adaptations for pupils with physical and /or sensory needs.
+- Helping children to respond appropriately in all situations to enable them to take part in learning effectively and safely. - Being sensitive to any difficulties a child might be experiencing and supporting them to manage trauma or stress to enable them to meaningfully participate in learning.